Principled Identification of Structural Dynamic Models: Introduction

 Our leading example is a maximum-correlation objective and variations thereof.
-We choose the orthogonal rotation that maximizes the average correlation between each structural shock and its corresponding reduced-form innovation, subject only to orthogonality of the structural shocks.
-We label the resulting identification scheme OASIS because it is order- and scale-invariant.
-The economic motivation is simple: each structural shock is typically associated with a particular variable, such that a strong association is to be expected.
+We select the orthogonal rotation that maximizes the average correlation between each structural shock and its designated target variable, subject only to orthogonality of the structural shocks.
+We label the resulting rotation OASIS (Order- and Scale-Invariant Scheme) because it is invariant to the ordering and scaling of the target variables.
+Within the traditional SVAR framework, the target variables are the reduced-form innovations.
+The economic motivation is simple: each structural shock is typically associated with a particular variable.
 For example, a monetary policy shock is naturally associated with the federal funds rate (FFR), so we expect the structural monetary shock to be highly correlated with the reduced-form innovation to the FFR.
-Reduced-form shocks may be influenced by other structural shocks, which is the source of non-trivial correlations between reduced-form innovations.
+Because reduced-form innovations generally reflect multiple structural disturbances, these correlations are nontrivial and informative about the underlying rotation.

+Interestingly, this objective also connects to the statistical literature on optimal whitening.
+In the special case with equal weights, the OASIS rotation coincides with the ZCA-cor whitening rotation of \citet{KessyLewinStrimmer:2018}.
+OASIS generalizes this idea by allowing variable-specific weights and by embedding the objective within the identification problem for structural dynamic models.
+Unlike purely statistical identification strategies that use time-varying volatility or non-Gaussianity to identify shocks \citep{Rigobon:2003, GourierouxMonfortRenno:2017}, OASIS instead provides a moment-based approach that relies only on standard second-moment assumptions.